MdJannatunNimeNishat/WebTechnologyMadeEasyForYou/README.md

-It is a blog website here one can create his/her profile and write blog post.
-Also he/she can edit, delete post and can see the comments that his/her post getting from people.
+It is a blog website where one can create his/her profile and write blog posts.
+Also he/she can edit, delete posts and can see the comments that his/her post is getting from people.
-There is also a admin.
+There is also an admin.
 Admin can control the whole website.
-Admin can delete post, delete user, add category.
+Admin can delete posts, delete users, add categories